skylark-platform/skylark-legacy-graphql-translations/README.md

 If you require more, we can generate these for you.

 Documentation on how to use the API Keys and what the permission levels mean: https://docs.skylarkplatform.com/docs/authentication

 ---

+### Built-in Skylark Object Types

+Some Object Types in your Skylark account are built-in meaning that you are unable to add fields to them.

+You can identify these as they are prefixed with `Skylark` or in the Skylark UI have a `sl` following their display name.

+Of the Object Types migrated from your Skylark Legacy, only Tags (`SkylarkTag`) are built-in.

+---